psono/psono-client/README.md

 2) As username for the registration / login, you have to specify something in the format of an email address, ending e.g in `@example.com` where `example.com` is in your `settings.yaml` in the `ALLOWED_DOMAINS` section

+# Preamble

+    The following steps are verified on Ubuntu 16.04 LTS.
+Ubuntu 12.04+ LTS and Debian based systems should be similar if not even identical.

 # Install for developers